Leonana69/POD-XIAO-Python/README.md

 # POD-XIAO-Python
-The python library to communicate with the ESP32 XIAO module on the POD.
+The Python library to communicate with the ESP32 XIAO module on the POD.

+## Installation
+`pip3 install -e .`